 Catfish: 0.22 to 0.3 grams

 Scallops: 0.18 to 0.34 grams

 Eating fish comes with a downside.
 There are some health risks.
-Some types of fish, especially the older, larger predatory fish, may contain high levels of poisons.
+Some types of fish, especially the older, larger predatory fish, may contain high levels of toxins such as mercury.
 Check local advisories about the safety of fish caught by family and friends in your local lakes, rivers, and coastal areas.

 Methylmercury is found in shark, swordfish, king mackerel, and tilefish.
 Tilefish is also called golden bass or golden snapper.
 Methylmercury is most dangerous in very young children and in women who are pregnant or likely to become pregnant.
 Fish low in mercury are shrimp, canned light tuna, salmon, pollock, and catfish.

 Polychlorinated biphenyls (PCBs) are found in freshwater fish living in polluted waters.
 PCBs may cause cancer.
 These fish include lake trout, smelt, and freshwater bluefish.
 PCBs also are found in some farmed fish like salmon.
 Dioxin and similar compounds cause cancer, depress the immune system, and affect the central nervous system.
 You should check local advisory information before buying fish.

 The benefits and risks of eating fish vary, depending on a person's stage of life.
 These are the AHA's recommendations:

 Children, and pregnant and/or nursing women should avoid potentially contaminated fish, including shark, swordfish, king mackerel, and tilefish.

 Middle-aged and older men, and women after menopause should follow guidelines from the FDA and Environmental Protection Agency on how much fish to safely eat.
 For this age group, the benefits of eating fish outweigh the risks.